These Are OUR Children: How we can all support families with additional needs

 I remember Amy’s disappointment when she repeated the line to me.
 “I felt like she didn’t understand; like there was no place to explore how I was feeling. -- to talk about the full experience”.

 As a therapist, I would like to think that, given the same situation, I would have provided Amy with what she needed -- support for her experience as a person independent from a bond, special or not.
-Yet the reality is that parents of children with special needs often feel like their feelings and struggles are not understood or acknowledged by therapists, educators, friends, or even family members.
+Yet the reality is that parents of neurodiverse and/or disabled children often feel like their feelings and struggles are not understood or acknowledged by therapists, educators, friends, or even family members.

 Raising a child with learning challenges or developmental delays is not something that just happens to other people.
 According to the US Center for Disease Control, approximately 1 in 6 children aged 3–17 years are diagnosed with a developmental disability.
 These are our children, our nieces, and nephews, the children we teach.
 Providing them with support and services is essential but an important part of the equation is often left out.
 Chances are we all know parents who are struggling to make sense of a complicated diagnosis.
 We need to understand how they feel and support them throughout the journey.

 How do we best support the needs of the parents in this community?
-To learn more, I explored some of the literature written on the emotional impact of raising a child with special needs and interviewed 6 parents.
+To learn more, I explored some of the literature written on the emotional impact of raising a child with a neurodivergence or disability and interviewed 6 parents.
 There are several themes that emerged from their experiences.

-One of the best sources I found to describe the emotional impact of raising a child with special needs is the website Affinity Hub.
+One of the best sources I found to describe the emotional impact of raising a neurodivergent and/or disabled child is the website Affinity Hub.
 It has a comprehensive, alphabetical list of the common feelings that parents reported during an online survey conducted in 2017/18.
 It includes the full range from positive to what we consider more negative emotions.
 In my interviews with parents, these are the feelings that were mentioned most frequently.

 “Our house became a lonely house”

 Almost all the parents I interviewed reported feeling lonely, isolated, and, at times, misunderstood.
-Parents described a longing to be able to talk about the full experience of raising a child with special needs but felt that other people (sometimes in an effort to be compassionate), were dismissive or lacked understanding.
+Parents described a longing to be able to talk about the full experience of raising a neurodivergent and/or disabled child but felt that other people (sometimes in an effort to be compassionate), were dismissive or lacked understanding.

 Amy explained, “I was sometimes treated like a child who was going for a vaccination, as if people were saying, "This will just hurt a little and then it will be fine’”